Here’s Our Rant About Inuvo, Inc. (INUV)

 INUV’s Market Performance

-INUV stocks went down by -2.32% for the week, with a monthly drop of -44.65% and a quarterly performance of -41.91%, while its annual performance rate touched 45.51%.
-The volatility ratio for the week stands at 12.51% while the volatility levels for the past 30 days are set at 11.21% for Inuvo, Inc..
-The simple moving average for the period of the last 20 days is -21.73% for INUV stocks with a simple moving average of -1.90% for the last 200 days.
+INUV stocks went up by 1.23% for the week, with a monthly drop of -34.56% and a quarterly performance of -51.85%, while its annual performance rate touched 32.48%.
+The volatility ratio for the week stands at 11.00% while the volatility levels for the past 30 days are set at 11.34% for Inuvo, Inc..
+The simple moving average for the period of the last 20 days is -9.99% for INUV stocks with a simple moving average of 3.16% for the last 200 days.

 Analysts’ Opinion of INUV